dainmiller/assistant/README.md

 2. Run `brew update ruby`

 3.a.
-Then in the project directory, run `ruby run.rb` for CLI app
+Then in the project directory, run `ruby bin/start.rb` for CLI app

-3.b. & run... `ruby server.rb` for dashboard
+3.b. & run... `ruby server/server.rb` for dashboard

 Now the bot will start talking to you and asking questions

 ## How to Customize

-1. Edit the `Commands.rb` class to include the habits you're trying to build
+1. Edit the `config/data/commands.yaml` class to include the habits you're trying to build

-2. Set the `health/*` files to include your current scores out of 10
+2. Set the `config/health/*` files to include your current scores out of 10